SIPI Lua Interface¶

 described in RFC 4122.
 Returns

-on success or false, errormsg
+true, uuid on success or false, errormsg on failure.

 success, uuid62 = server.uuid62()

 Generates a Base62-encoded UUID.
-Returns true, uuid62
+Returns true, uuid62 on success or

-false, errormsg
+false, errormsg on failure.

 success, uuid62 = server.uuid_to_base62(uuid)